Okoth67/okoth67.github.io/_posts/2025-01-25-benchmarking-wekeza-llm.md

 ## 🔍 Why This Matters for Domain-Specific Models

-The challenge identified in the IFScore research—that models struggle with multiple simultaneous instructions—is particularly acute for specialized domains like Kenyan finance.
+The challenge identified in the IFScore research that models struggle with multiple simultaneous instructions, is particularly acute for specialized domains like Kenyan finance.
 Investment reports must accurately incorporate various financial instruments (unit trusts, money markets), regulatory bodies (CMA, CBK), and local payment systems (M-Pesa, chamas) while maintaining coherent, professional language.

 By adapting IFScore for my use case, I could measure whether my fine-tuned DistilGPT2 model successfully grounds these domain-specific terms, even when multiple concepts need to be addressed in a single generation.
 This evaluation helps validate the model's readiness for real-world investment advisory applications.